 - Suicidal

-Low-Functioning vs. High-Functioning BPD
+Low-Functioning Vs. High-Functioning BPD

-Like any mental health condition, people with borderline personality disorder may vary in their level of functioning.
+Like any mental health condition, people with borderline personality disorder may vary in their level of overall functioning.
 By definition, the symptoms of BPD impact a person’s ability to function in several areas of their lives, such as their relationships, work, and health.1 While all people with BPD experience impairments, some are able to limit the impact of their symptoms.

-Common signs of low functioning BPD include:5
+Common signs of low-functioning BPD include:5

 - Suicidal ideation